Ubuntu: Security

-Ubuntu also supports full disk encryption as well as encryption of the home and private directories.
+Ubuntu also supports full disk encryption, as well as encryption of the home and private directories.

 Installation

 The system requirements vary among Ubuntu products.
-For the Ubuntu desktop release 22.04 LTS, a PC with at least 2 GHz dual-core processor, 4 GB of RAM and 25 GB of free disk space is recommended.
+For the Ubuntu desktop release 22.04 LTS (and still for 24.04.1), a PC with at least 2 GHz dual-core processor, 4 GB of RAM and 25 GB of free disk space is recommended.
 For less powerful computers, there are other Ubuntu distributions such as Lubuntu and Xubuntu.
 Ubuntu also supports the ARM architecture.
 It is also available on Power ISA, while older PowerPC architecture was at one point unofficially supported, and now newer Power ISA CPUs (POWER8) are supported.
 The x86-64 ("AMD64") architecture is also officially supported.

 Live images are the typical way for users to assess and subsequently install Ubuntu.
 These can be downloaded as a disk image (.iso) and subsequently burnt to a DVD or USB flash drive and then booted.
-Other methods include running the live version via UNetbootin, or Startup Disk Creator (a pre-installed tool on Ubuntu, available on machines already running the OS) directly from a USB drive (making, respectively, a live DVD or live USB medium).
+Other methods include running the live version via Ventoy, UNetbootin, Universal USB Installer, or Startup Disk Creator (a pre-installed tool on Ubuntu, available on machines already running the OS) directly from a USB drive (making, respectively, a live DVD or live USB medium).
 Running Ubuntu in this way is slower than running it from a hard drive, but does not alter the computer unless specifically instructed by the user.
-If the user chooses to boot the live image rather than execute an installer at boot time, there is still the option to then use an installer called Ubiquity to install Ubuntu once booted into the live environment.
+If the user chooses to boot the live image rather than execute an installer at boot time, there is still the option to then use the Ubuntu Desktop Installer once booted into the live environment.
+The Ubuntu Desktop Installer replaced the former Ubiquity installer since Ubuntu 23.04.
 Disk images of all current and past versions are available for download at the Ubuntu web site.

 Additionally, USB flash drive installations can be used to boot Ubuntu and Kubuntu in a way that allows permanent saving of user settings and portability of the USB-installed system between physical machines (however, the computers' BIOS must support booting from USB).
 In newer versions of Ubuntu, the Ubuntu Live USB creator can be used to install Ubuntu on a USB drive (with or without a live CD or DVD).
 Creating a bootable USB drive with persistence is as simple as dragging a slider to determine how much space to reserve for persistence; for this, Ubuntu employs casper.